pwolthausen/k8s-workshops/4-services/readme.md

 ExternalName works essentially as a CNAME record.
 No proxying is done.

 For some hands on with exposing services, [here is a good repo](https://github.com/DanyLan/GKE-EXPOSE-SERVICES) that goes through each serive type and demonstrates how to access them.

+And [here is a great blog](https://matthewpalmer.net/kubernetes-app-developer/articles/kubernetes-ports-targetport-nodeport-service.html) that explains what `port`, `nodePort`, and `targetPort` are, what they do, and the differences.

 ## 2. How services expose pods